 Who is behind FutureAdvisor?

-FutureAdvisor is an investment advisor registered with the U.S. Securities and Exchange Commission (SEC).
-We are a team of finance professionals, data scientists, and software engineers backed by the venture capital team behind PayPal and Google.
+FutureAdvisor is an investment adviser registered with the U.S. Securities and Exchange Commission (SEC).
+We have a fiduciary duty to our clients, putting their best financial interests ahead of ours.
+We are a team of finance professionals, data scientists, and software engineers backed by BlackRock.
 FutureAdvisor is at the leading edge of a shift in financial services towards transparency and affordability.
-Learn more about who we are.
+Learn more about.

 What types of accounts are supported?
 Are you able to manage my 401(k)?

 We currently offer Direct Management for Traditional, Roth, Rollover, and SEP IRAs, as well as individual and joint taxable accounts.
 Direct Management means you grant FutureAdvisor the authority to trade in the account on your behalf.
 We can help you rollover your 401(k) if you no longer work at your employer.
-We generally do not manage 401(k) accounts if you are still at your employer and contributing to them.
-However, if the 401(k) account for your current employer is on the Fidelity platform and enabled with BrokerageLink, we can directly manage it.
+However, we do not manage 401(k) accounts if you are still at your employer and contributing to them.

 I don't have an investment account, can I still join?